 Prior to the General Assembly, a one-day workshop is usually held, so the participants can be prepared in advance for discussions on agenda items and other important issues related to human rights work.

-The next General Assembly will be organised in Paris, France 21-22 July 2019.
+The next General Assembly will be organised in Jeju Island, South Korea July 2023.